 Inter-Domain Multicast:

-- Embedded Rendezvous Point (RP) addresses (RFC 3956) enable multicast across domains, used in large-scale content delivery networks (CDNs).
+- RFC 3956 defines embedded Rendezvous Point (RP) addresses that let multicast work across domains.
+These are used in big content delivery networks (CDNs).

 Practical Example: Configuring IPv6 Multicast on a Cisco Router